Content Marketing Without a Blog: Successful SEO With Other Written Content

 4. Occasionally add entertaining tweets to diversify the content being shared

-• Share interesting facts, figures and statistics pulled from a resource
+• Interesting facts, figures, and statistics pulled from an on-site or gated resource

-• Integrate video, images and GIFs from your content
+• Video, images, and GIFs that derive from or support your content

-• Highlight an influencer’s participation in a resource
+• Highlights of an influencer’s use of a resource

-• Review the lessons learned from and the benefits of a resource
+• Bite-sized lessons from or benefits of a resource

-Lastly, it is less common for a tweet or a Facebook post itself to rank in search than it is to have those posts influence the ranking of your on-site content.
-If it does happen, it’s ideal if that content is evergreen.
+It’s less common for a tweet or a Facebook post to itself rank in search than it is to have those posts influence your site rankings.
+But if it does happen, it’s best for that content to be evergreen, rather than timely.

 3. Invest in PDF-Focused Content

-Whitepapers, ebooks and case studies are three different types of content most often delivered in PDF format that are too often overlooked when organizations consider how to increase their search rankings.
+There are three types of content that are most often delivered in PDF format: Whitepapers, ebooks, and case studies.
+Unfortunately, these kinds of content are often overlooked when organizations develop strategies to improve their search rankings.

 PDF-focused content is usually more in-depth than a blog post or an article.
-It’s not meant to be skimmed, but rather read thoroughly by prospects with a deeper interest in a company’s offerings.
+It’s not meant to be skimmed; rather, it’s intended to be read thoroughly by prospects with a deeper interest in a company’s offerings or the subject matter at-hand.

 “The difference between just a piece of content and content marketing is the destination,” says Michael Brenner, CEO of Marketing Insider Group and one of the leading voices in marketing today.

-The destination or end goal of PDF-focused content is very different than a traditional blog post, as it’s addressing customers at a deeper part of the marketing funnel, whereas blog posts are more focused on driving awareness of an idea, company or product at the very top of the funnel.
+The destination or end goal of PDF-focused content is very different from a traditional blog post.
+It’s addressing customers at a deeper part of the marketing funnel, whereas blog posts are more focused on driving awareness of an idea, company, or product at the very top of the funnel.

-Brenner argues that not knowing the distinction between different types of written content and how they impact a business shows a lack of commitment in content marketing and will ultimately lead to the failure of a program.
+Brenner argues that not knowing the distinction between different types of written content and how they impact a business shows a lack of commitment in content marketing – and one that will ultimately lead to the failure of a program.

 “If a brand does not have a real focus and a true commitment, they shouldn’t bother with content marketing,” Brenner says.

-Optimizing PDF content for search entails ensuring these documents are primarily text-based.
+Optimizing PDF content for search entails ensuring these documents are primarily text-based and have the ability to be crawled.
 PDFs certainly provide an opportunity to add a unique visual presentation of a company’s data and expertise, as long as the design of a document is not at the expense of including quality copy.

-Include an enthralling title tag and meta description for any PDF document by updating its document properties in whichever PDF creator tool you’re using.
+At minimum, you’ll want to include an enthralling title tag and meta description for any PDF document by updating its document properties within your PDF creator tool of choice.

-With most PDF tools, there is an author field.
-Here, add the company’s name as the author of the content from the document’s properties.
+Most PDF tools also feature an author field.
+Here, you’ll want to add the company’s name as the author of the content from the document’s properties.
 If the option is available, add keywords and tags if relevant keywords and/or tag fields exist.

-Add a keyword-rich file name for the PDF, as it will become part of the document’s URL, which needs to be as SEO-friendly as possible.
+You should also add a keyword-rich file name for the PDF, as this will become part of the document’s URL, which needs to be as SEO-friendly as possible.

-To ensure PDFs aren’t downloaded and then reuploaded to another website with its links removed, write-protect each document.
-That makes it far more difficult for anyone to edit it.
+To ensure PDFs aren’t downloaded and then reuploaded to another website with its links removed, you should also write-protect each document.
+That makes it far more difficult for any rogue actors to make their own edits to your work.

 Lastly, ensure the file size for PDF content is reduced to be as small as possible.
-A document with a large file size will take longer to load, which affects how the search engine crawls the item, not to mention a person’s experience with the content.
+A document with a large file size will take longer to load, which affects how the search engine crawls the item.
+It can also have a negative impact on a person’s experience with the content, which can affect your SEO results.

 4. Repurpose Your Existing Content

-With any type of content you produce, think about how you can repurpose it into other forms of written content that gives you SEO a boost.
-Start with your most popular recent posts or evergreen posts.
-Here are some ideas:
+With any type of content you produce, think about how you can repurpose it into other forms of written content that gives your SEO a boost.
+Start with your most popular recent posts or evergreen posts and brainstorm how you might recycle that content into something else.
+You could:

-• Turn a video into a slideshow.
-Feature an in-depth summary of the slideshow below.
+• Turn a video into a slideshow with an in-depth summary

-• Turn a case study with lots of data into an infographic.
-Add a written summary or updated take on the case study below the infographic.
+• Turn a case study with lots of data into an infographic with a written summary or pertinent updates below

-• Turn a slideshow into an explainer video.
-Add a full transcription to the video.
+• Turn a slideshow into an explainer video with transcription

 After transforming your first existing piece of content into something new, ask yourself if you could express it another way… and then another.
 This process takes ideas from the past and reworks them into something fresh and new with minimal effort.